Diamonds and deals as Danone struggles for China bounce

 By Adam Jourdan

-SHANGHAI In Danone SA's (DANO.PA) China, diamonds are free, milk powder is forever.
+SHANGHAI, Feb 20 In Danone SA's China, diamonds are free, milk powder is forever.

 The French dairy giant is handing out the jewels as prizes in promotions to win back consumers it lost last year in claims of high prices, accusations of bribery and food safety scares.

 On milk, it's spending big.
-With investors restless over its inability to grow in China, this month Danone paid $665 million (399 million pounds) to lift its small stake in the country's number two milk maker, China Mengniu Dairy Co Ltd (2319.HK).
+With investors restless over its inability to grow in China, this month Danone paid $665 million to lift its small stake in the country's number two milk maker, China Mengniu Dairy Co Ltd.

 A breakthrough remains some way off: Danone has a 0.5 percent share of China's dairy market, according to Euromonitor, and for some customers, its brand remains tarnished.
 The Paris-based company is just one of a string of foreign firms facing tighter scrutiny as China patrols pricing and product safety more closely, saying it needs to protect consumers in the world's second-biggest economy.